-- · A program memory address - The mode of the table read and table write instructions
+- A program memory address - The mode of the table read and table write instructions

 All instructions are a single word, except for certain double word instructions, which were made double word instructions so that all the required information is available in these 48 bits.
-In the second word, the 8 Most Significant bits are '0's.
-If this second word is executed as an instruction (by itself), it will execute as a ${\mbox{\scriptsize NOP}}.$
+In the second word, the 8 MSbs are '0's.
+If this second word is executed as an instruction (by itself), it will execute as a NOP.

-Most single-word instructions are executed in a single instruction cycle, unless a conditional test is true or the program counter is changed as a result of the instruction.
+Most single-word instructions are executed in a single instruction cycle, unless a conditional test is true or the Program Counter is changed as a result of the instruction.
 In these cases, the execution takes two instruction cycles with the additional instruction cycle(s) executed as a NOP.
 Notable exceptions are the BRA (unconditional/computed branch), indirect CALL/GOTO, all table reads and writes, and RETURN/RETFIE instructions, which are single-word instructions but take two or three cycles.
 Certain instructions that involve skipping over the subsequent instruction require either two or three cycles if the skip is performed, depending on whether the instruction being skipped is a single-word or two-word instruction.
 Moreover, double word moves require two cycles.
 The double word instructions execute in two instruction cycles.

-Note: For more details on the instruction set, refer to the "16-bit MCU and DSC Programmer's Reference Manual" (DS70157).
+Note: For more details on the instruction set, refer to the Programmer's Reference Manual.